brickbrycebrick/transcript_cleaner/README.md

 ### Aggregate Similarity Distribution
 ![Aggregate Similarity Distribution](plots/aggregate_similarity_distribution.png)

 This plot shows the distribution of sentence-level similarities between Whisper and YouTube transcripts.
-The blue line represents the original YouTube transcripts (mean: 0.303), while the orange line represents the cleaned transcripts (mean: 0.709).
+The blue line represents the original YouTube transcripts (mean: 0.241), while the orange line represents the cleaned transcripts (mean: 0.761).
 Higher similarity scores indicate better alignment with the Whisper transcription.
-The average improvement is 29.67% with a total of 80833 tokens used over n=3 videos.
+The average improvement is 39.99% for n=5.video.

 ### Individual Analysis
 Analysis for video sGUjmyfof4Q:
-Original similarity: 17.64%
+- Original similarity: 17.64%
-Cleaned similarity: 65.26%
+- Cleaned similarity: 65.26%
-Improvement: 47.61%
+- Improvement: 47.61%
-Total tokens used: 27018
+- Total tokens used: 27018

-Analysis for video sNa_uiqSlJo:
+- Analysis for video sNa_uiqSlJo:
-Original similarity: 25.42%
+- Original similarity: 25.42%
-Cleaned similarity: 81.78%
+- Cleaned similarity: 81.78%
-Improvement: 56.35%
+- Improvement: 56.35%
-Total tokens used: 38903
+- Total tokens used: 38903

-Analysis for video x9Ekl9Izd38:
+- Analysis for video x9Ekl9Izd38:
-Original similarity: 86.81%
+- Original similarity: 86.81%
-Cleaned similarity: 71.85%
+- Cleaned similarity: 71.85%
-Improvement: -14.96%
+- Improvement: -14.96%
-Total tokens used: 14912
+- Total tokens used: 14912

+Analysis for video w9WE1aOPjHc:
+- Original similarity: 22.47%
+- Cleaned similarity: 81.25%
+- Improvement: 58.78%
+- Total tokens used: 136026

+Analysis for video CSE77wAdDLg:
+- Original similarity: 19.68%
+- Cleaned similarity: 71.83%
+- Improvement: 52.15%
+- Total tokens used: 41579

 Notes:
 - Whisper transcripts are used as a base line for comparison.